Best Florida Springs For Manatees And Unbelievably Clear Water

 Ecotours at De Leon Springs State Park

 Florida loves their attraction state parks.
 De Leon Springs is a wonderful state park very close to the Daytona area.
-About a half hour’s drive, you can plan a visit for a meal and some wildlife viewing.
+About a half hour’s drive from Daytona Beach, you can plan a visit for a meal at the Old Spanish Sugar Mil and some wildlife viewing.

 De Leon Springs has been built up around the main headspring to be a perfect swimming hole.
 The spring feeds a larger river when you can actually take a guided eco-cruise to look for manatees, alligators and more.
+You can also rent kayaks here at the state park or launch your own (there is a launch fee at this park).
 This park is one of our family’s favorites when we’re in the Daytona area.

 Seriously, there are so many springs to explore all around Florida.
 While there aren’t guided tours to all of the many Florida springs, a lot have interpretive displays or visitor centers.
 You can always visit on your own and explore at your own pace.